JorgHdzCas/JorgHdzCas/README.md

   - Angular
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help<br>
-- Outside tech, 💜I love streaming on twitch, 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.
+- 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.
 - 👾 Additionally, I create content about programming/technology on my social media, so feel free to check out my profile!
-- 📫 Reach out to me at: <a href="jorghdz.cas@gmail.com">valenwerlecontacto@gmail.com</a>
+- 📫 Reach out to me at: <a href="jorghdz.cas@gmail.com">jorghdz.cas@gmail.com</a>

 ## My Skills Include